robfairh/arfc.github.io/manual/guides/travel.md

 You will need :

 - **A duration.** For example, you may want to travel from April 9th to 13th.
-- **A destination.** For example, you might be traveling to Charlotte, NC
+- **A destination.** For example, you might be traveling to Charlotte, NC.
 - **A purpose for travel.** Perhaps you want to attend the International High Level Radioactive Waste Conference.
 - **A justification for travel.** For example, you may want to present an accepted paper.
 Prof. Huff is not likely to approve travel if the student has